 We spent the entire month of April in Utah, where COVID really didn’t seem to be as much of an issue.
 St. George seemed to still be operating business as usual, with fewer mask requirements, because the virus just really wasn’t as big of a deal in these rural areas.
 The small towns were pretty much shut down though to tourism because they couldn’t risk a run on their limited medical supplies.
 State parks were also shut down to non-locals.
 We started the month camping outside of St. George in the Sand Mountain OHV area on BLM land.
 There is so much dispersed camping in this area, some in grassy meadows, some in classic Utah red rock landscape.
 The trails take you on top of red rock mesas overlooking Sand Hallow State Park and snow capped mountains in the background.
 Some of the trails are similar to riding in Moab, but there’s also huge pink sand dunes you can ride on as well.

 We also dirt biked the Toquerville Twister trail north of St. George.
 This trail was a 23 mile loop, with 25+ water crossings.
 The first 12 miles are narrow single track that wind in and around cliffs and hill climbs, and you end at the Toquerville Falls, a beautiful waterfall where people go to cliff jump and can actually drive their jeeps across the top of the waterfall.
 All 25+ of those water crossings are on the second half of the loop.
 And I’m pretty sure it was closer to 40 water crossings in spring when the water was high.
 On our way to the waterfall, we ran into a couple groups of riders that were headed back our way because they said the water was too high to cross.
 Despite their warning, Blake pointed out that they were all riding motocross bikes instead of trail bikes, so maybe they just didn’t want to try the river crossings on their bikes.
 So we decided to at least go check out the first water crossings, which was shin deep but we all made it across, and decided to continue this route.
 By the second crossing we all decided we were committed to just having wet boots, and it would feel refreshing on a 80 degree sunny Utah day.
 The third crossing was so deep I made Blake walk across the river up to his knees to come help me ride my bike across.
 (He finally bought new Sidi moto boots after being tired of soaked feet!)
 I was about to walk across as well when a group of UTVs showed up and gave me a ride on the back across the river.
 This was pointless though, because in the next two crossings my feet were soaked anyway.
 We’re talking like a pound of water in each boot kind of soaked.
 We had to stop to dump our boots a few times, but nobody dunked a bike, so it was a super successful ride.
 There was easy dispersed camping nearby overlooking the virgin river, where we made margaritas we’d been craving!

 Boat ramps and campgrounds were closed during April at Lake Powell, so the lake was completely empty.
 Dispersed camping was still open around the lake though.
 This was our first time camping at Lake Powell, and I don’t think we’ll ever see the lake that empty again.
 The water was total glass (except for when it got windy a couple times), and we only saw one other house boat on the water.
 We did see quite a few other rigs camping on the beaches with kayaks though.
 We camped in Warm Creek Bay.
 Time to get out the Kokopelli Packrafts!

 To get there, we drove about 20 miles down the Smokey Mountain Scenic Backway starting in Big Water, Utah, and turned down the Crosby Canyon, which goes down a very scenic slot canyon wash to get to the camping on the beach.
 We picked a spot we thought was super scenic, but didn’t realize the water front by us was mostly stinky mud, and there were better spots with white sand a bit farther down the water.
 We got the packrafts out the next day and paddled to a couple nearby coves where the water was super emerald green.

 We’re still newbs at this kayak thing and have realized paddling is very much a morning sport, but we haven’t really been morning people during this whole quarantine, so we keep ending up paddling in heavy wind in the afternoons.
-A big storm rolled in that was making the packrafts pretty tough to handle, so we got out on the beach and walked a bit back to camp in the rain with the deflated rafts over our heads.
+A big storm rolled and that was making the packrafts pretty tough to handle, so we got out on the beach and walked a bit back to camp in the rain with the deflated rafts over our heads.
 The problem with this was that the water kept diverting into long finger coves, which would’ve taken forever to walk around, so we blew the kayaks back up twice to paddle across and then get out again.
 We’re so glad we got the Featherlite pump that can blow the kayaks up in 1 minute and works 25 times on 1 charge for this reason.
 We started thinking how fun it would be to pack the rafts on to our dirt bikes and ride to another section of the lake to explore.
 So we packed up the rafts, which roll up to a bit larger than a paper towel roll and only weigh 5 pounds.
-Blake strapped his onto his saddle bags on his bike, and I packed mine into a day pack with the paddles strapped on, and we wore our life vests.
+Blake strapped his onto his dirtbike saddle bags on his bike, and I packed mine into a day pack with the paddles strapped on, and we wore our life vests.

 We rode 10 miles from camp to another beautiful bay, and this time no wind came in, so the water was completely glass and you can see the reflection from the tall rock walls.
 The rafts were super relaxing, but we’re definitely excited to come back to Powell some day with a house boat just so we can cover more ground and explore more of the lake.
 We also spent a day riding the dirt bikes around some of the beaches and jeep roads around the north side of the lake.
 We didn’t know that Powell was such a fun spot to bring off-road vehicles, but we saw lots of the other campers had UTVs and ATVs, so we went to rip down the beach as well.
 We also took the bikes out to Alstrom Point, a famous camping spot hundreds of feet up on a cliff overlooking the lake.
 It was fun for us to actually camp at the water in Warm Creek Bay for the pack rafts, but the views at Alstrom Point really can’t be beat.